 Once you decide on the season for your camping trip in Iceland, the second most important decision is how are you going to camp in Iceland.

 Let’s take a look at the advantages and disadvantages of all kinds of camping: from sleeping in a tent, sleeping in a car to renting a car with a rooftop tent or a fully equipped campervan or motorhome.

 Tent camping in Iceland is the cheapest way to camp since you can just rent a regular car for your trip.
 However, Iceland is famous for its ever-changing weather and strong winds, so keep this in mind if you plan to sleep in a tent in Iceland.

-I would strongly advice against tent camping in Iceland outside of summer months, unless you have experience with camping in extreme weather.
+I would strongly advise against tent camping in Iceland outside of the summer months, unless you have experience with camping in extreme weather.